jallred33/306/scheduleSpr24.md

 ### 5/8: review for final exam
-* come to class with *at least three* study questions you'd like to review and some ideas for a possible essay question for the exam
+* come to class with *at least three* study questions you'd like to review

 ### 5/13: Final Exam